 There are a variety of capital structures used, ranging from ordinary equity investments with certain control rights, preferred equity or debt-like structures with limited governance rights but with the ability to participate in equity returns.
 While not a major feature of the Irish market in recent years, mezzanine debt and convertibles have also become more common.
-Typically, a financial sponsor who is taking a minority position will seek certain rights and protections including tag along and drag along rights, the ability to appoint a director, a right to information about the company, rights of first refusal in respect of new equity or debt issuances and board representation.
+Typically, a financial sponsor who is taking a minority position will seek certain rights and protections including tag-along and drag-along rights, a right to information about the company, rights of first refusal in respect of new equity or debt issuances and board representation.
 It is important that a well negotiated shareholders agreement is put in place to ensure a minority investor obtains adequate protection, but in a way which does not unduly stifle the development of the relevant business.